facebookresearch/seamless_communication/src/seamless_communication/cli/m4t/finetune/README.md

 M4T training dataset is a multimodal parallel corpus.
 Each training sample has four parts: audio and text representation of the sample in the source language, and its corresponding audio and text representation in the target language.

-That kind of dataset can be prepared using `dataset.py` script that downloads FLEURS dataset from [HuggingFace datastes hub](https://huggingface.co/datasets/google/fleurs), (optionally) extracts units from the target audio samples, and prepares a manifest consumable by `finetune.py`.
+That kind of dataset can be prepared using `dataset.py` script that downloads FLEURS dataset from [HuggingFace datasets hub](https://huggingface.co/datasets/google/fleurs), (optionally) extracts units from the target audio samples, and prepares a manifest consumable by `finetune.py`.
 Manifest is a text file where each line represents information about a single dataset sample, serialized in JSON format.

 List of input arguments for `dataset.py`: